rugo-vn/drive/README.md

 - `name`: Name of schema, it will compare with `name` argument.
 - `uniques`: Array of root properties need to be unique.
+- `searches`: Array of root properties need to be search.

 ### Fs Doc